GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 |30865| Csync2 Default |  Between Gluu Servers |

 ### Software
-Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

-- A minimum of three (3) servers or VMs: two (2) for Gluu Servers and one (1) for load balancing (in our example, NGINX).

-- A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
-For example, if I use idp1.example.com as my host and copy that to a second server (e.g. idp2.example.com), the process of accessing the site on idp2.example.com, even with replication, will fail authentication due to a hostname conflict.
-So if idp1 fails, you won't be able to use Gluu Server effectively.

 - For the purpose of this tutorial, the server configurations are as follows:

 ```
 45.55.232.15    loadbalancer.example.org (NGINX server)
-159.203.126.10  idp1.example.org (Gluu Server 3.1.5 on Ubuntu 16.04 )
+159.203.126.10  cluster.example.org (Gluu Server 3.1.5 on Ubuntu 16.04 ) (Node -1 )
-138.197.65.243  idp2.example.org (Gluu Server 3.1.5 on Ubuntu 16.04 )
+138.197.65.243  cluster.example.org (Gluu Server 3.1.5 on Ubuntu 16.04 ) (Node -2 )
+All server nodes will have the same hostname
 197.122.32.421  redis.example.org (Redis Server)

 ```

+Some prerequisites are necessary for setting up Gluu with delta-syncrepl MMR:

+- A minimum of three (4) servers or VMs: two (2) for Gluu Servers ,one (1) for load balancing (in our example, NGINX), and one for redis.

+- A separate NGINX server is necessary because replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page when using a hostname other than what is in the certificates.
+For example, if I use cluster.example.com as my host and copy that to a second server (e.g. 138.197.65.243), the process of accessing the site on cluster.example.com, even with replication, will fail authentication due to a hostname conflict.
+So if node 1 fails, you won't be able to use Gluu Server effectively.

-- To create the following instructions we used Ubuntu 16.04
+- To create the following instructions we used Ubuntu 16.04 ( Ubuntu 18.04 is supported)

 - To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring NGINX

 - Gluu Server version 3.1.5 using OpenDJ

 - Redis-server for caching short-lived tokens